Meteorological Data Sample Clauses

 AutoNDA by SimpleDocs

 Meteorological Data.
-Seller must supply ambient dry-bulb temperature data, relative humidity data, and barometric pressure data from the site.
-The sensors and equipment used to measure and record this data must represent ambient conditions at the site and must be installed in a way that the sensor readings are not adversely affected by buildings, vents, structures, or local obstacles.
-The siting of the equipment and sensors must be consistent with EPA guidelines for meteorological monitoring programs (EPA (1987).
-On-Site Meteorological Program Guidance for Regulatory Modeling Applications, EPA-450/4-87-013.
-Office of Air Quality Planning and Standards, Xxxxxxxx Xxxxxxxx Xxxxx, Xxxxx Xxxxxxxx 00000).
-Prior to installation, Seller shall notify Buyer of the location of the meteorological equipment and sensors and Buyer reserves the right to approve/disapprove the location for commercially reasonable purposes.
+Seller must supply to Buyer ambient dry-bulb temperature data, relative humidity data, and barometric pressure data from the Site.
+The sensors and equipment used to measure and record this data must represent ambient conditions at the Site and must be installed in a way that the sensor readings are not adversely affected by buildings, vents, structures, or local obstacles.
+The siting of the equipment and sensors must be consistent with EPA guidelines for meteorological monitoring programs (EPA (2000) – Meteorological Monitoring Guidance for Regulatory Modeling Applications, EPA-454/R-99-005 Office of Air Quality Planning and Standards, Xxxxxxxx Xxxxxxxx Xxxx, Xxxxx Xxxxxxxx 00000xxx EPA (2008) –Quality Assurance Handbook for Air Pollution Measurement Systems.
+EPA-454/B-08-002 Office of Air Quality Planning and Standards, Xxxxxxxx Xxxxxxxx Xxxx, Xxxxx Xxxxxxxx 00000).
+Prior to installation of the sensors and other equipment described in this Section 3.7(f), Seller shall Notify Buyer of the proposed location of the meteorological equipment and sensors and Buyer may approve or disapprove of the location for commercially reasonable purposes.
 Any request by Buyer for Seller to change the placement of the meteorological equipment shall be performed at the cost of Seller.
-Such equipment as specified in this Section 3.8(e) shall be used for all meteorological purposes under the terms of this Agreement.
+Such equipment as specified in this Section 3.7(f) shall be used for all meteorological purposes under the terms of this Agreement, including settlement and compensation purposes and testing.
 The sensors must meet the following specifications:

 Meteorological Data.
 No later than the Commercial Operation Date, Seller shall install, own, inspect, test and maintain during the Term three (3) industry approved remote sensing devises (one of which must at all times be a meteorological data tower) at the Premises in accordance with Prudent Electrical Practice.
 PacifiCorp shall have the right to periodically inspect and test the meteorological data towers.
 Seller shall bear all costs relating to performance of its obligations under this Section 9.7, provided that the actual expense of any PacifiCorp-requested additional inspection or testing shall be borne by PacifiCorp.
 Seller shall maintain all data obtained from the meteorological data towers for a period of at least two (2) years and shall make all such data available to PacifiCorp and PacifiCorp Representatives upon written request.